pluralsight/guides/draft/other/linux-system-administration/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/3f244cb1-7a0c-4fd3-9e45-b5988b6b58b9.png)

 Another way to set permissions is using an octal instead of a symbolic expression.
-To *translate* into octal form, we must split the the desired permissions in groups of 3 characters, and use the following table to replace each group with its octal equivalent:
+To *translate* into octal form, we must split the desired permissions in groups of 3 characters, and use the following table to replace each group with its octal equivalent:

 | Permissions 	| Binary 	| Octal 	|
 |:-----------:	|:------:	|:-----:	|